tartiflette/tartiflette-aiohttp/README.md

 ### Use with built-in Tartiflette Engine

-The basic and common way to create an `aiohttp` instance is to use the `Application` class with the `engine_*` parameters which are forwarded to the built-in [tartiflette](https://github.com/dailymotion/tartiflette) engine instance.
+The basic and common way to use Tartiflette with aiohttp, is to create an aiohttp `web.Application` and use the `register_graphql_handlers` helper to bind Tartiflette and aiohttp together. `engine_*` parameters will be forwarded to the built-in [tartiflette](https://github.com/dailymotion/tartiflette) engine instance.

 ```python
 from aiohttp import web